Our Bridgeport & Huntington Orthodontists Advise On What Not to Eat While Wearing Braces

 Avoid chewing on pens, pencils, and fingernails.

-Contact Our Bridgeport or Huntington, CT Orthodontic Offices
+Contact Our Bridgeport, Shelton or Westport, CT Orthodontic Offices

 At Commerce Park Children’s Dentistry and Orthodontics, we believe in maintaining open communication with our patients.
-If you have any questions about the orthodontic health program or any of our other treatments such as braces or Invisalign®, please don’t hesitate to contact our Bridgeport or Huntington, CT orthodontic offices.
+If you have any questions about the orthodontic health program or any of our other treatments such as braces or Invisalign®, please don’t hesitate to contact our Bridgeport, Shelton or Westport, CT orthodontic offices.

 Our friendly staff is happy to answer any questions or help you schedule an appointment.
 We look forward to hearing from you!